 How to Create DeFi Aggregator?

-By Hedge3 Admin, 7 months ago
+By Hedge3 Admin, 1 year ago

 Decentralized Finance (DeFi) has been making waves in the financial world, offering more inclusive, secure, and versatile solutions.
 One of the most lucrative opportunities within this sphere is the development of DeFi aggregators.
 These platforms consolidate various DeFi services—like DEXes, lending protocols, asset management funds, yield generators, LP pools, and staking platforms—into a single interface.
 If you’re looking to build a DeFi aggregator, you’re in the right place.
 Below, we outline key steps and best practices, along with how Hedge3 can make this journey easier for you.